Nvim :help

 using the tree-sitter-vimdoc parser.

-after the current one.:tabnew " opens tabpage after the current one :.tabnew " as above :+tabnew " opens tabpage after the next tab page " note: it is one further than :tabnew :-tabnew " opens tabpage before the current :0tabnew " opens tabpage before the first one :$tabnew " opens tabpage after the last one:[count]tabe[dit] [++opt] [+cmd]
+:tabnew " opens tabpage after the current one :.tabnew " as above :+tabnew " opens tabpage after the next tab page " note: it is one further than :tabnew :-tabnew " opens tabpage before the current :0tabnew " opens tabpage before the first one :$tabnew " opens tabpage after the last one:[count]tabe[dit] [++opt] [+cmd]

 {file}